BillDH2k/Hackintosh-DELL-T5810-OpenCore/README.md

 **What Works:**

 - Everything, excpt Sleep/Wake (should be disabled within the macOS, under System Settings).
-Also the internal speaker is not active.

 #